 - Specify double volute designs any time the impeller diameter is 14″ (356 mm.) or greater to prevent shaft deflection.
 Smaller size pumps do not lend themselves to this modification.

-In addition to these modifications, here are some recommendations that will help to insure good seal and bearing life.
+In addition to these modifications mentioned here are some recommendations to help insure good seal and bearing life.

 - Maintain the proper oil level.
 Too much is just as bad as not enough.

 - Trim the impeller to obtain operation at the B.E.P.
 Throttling the pump discharge is not the same thing.